Duping Lush’s Fairly Traded Honey Shampoo: A Journey Through Ingredients

 Why I Love This Formula

 Creating this shampoo was a labour of love, and I’m thrilled with how it turned out.
 By using over 50% fairly traded honey, I was able to replicate the rich, hydrating feel of Lush’s original product.
-The combination of linseed mucilage and sunflower lecithin and cocamidopropyl betaine ensures that the shampoo is both cleansing and conditioning, while the geranium and orange essential oils provide a delightful sensory experience.
+The combination of linseed mucilage, sunflower lecithin and cocamidopropyl betaine ensures that the shampoo is both cleansing and conditioning, while the geranium and orange essential oils provide a delightful sensory experience.

 Ready to Make Your Own?